rust-lang/rfcbot-rs/README.md

 * `github`
 * `releases`
-* `buildbot`

 The date can also be replaced by `all`, which will scrape all data available since 2015-05-15 (Rust's 1.0 launch).
-Any date will be ignored for the buildbot command, as the API doesn't support queries for recently updated items.

 ## Scraping